Middle ear fluid

 • A fever.

-Watch closely for changes in your health, and be sure to contact your doctor if:
+Watch closely for changes in your child's health, and be sure to contact your doctor if:

-• You notice changes in hearing.
+• Your child has changes in hearing.

-• You do not get better as expected.
+• Your child does not get better as expected.

-©2011-2024 Healthwise, Incorporated
+©2011-2025 Healthwise, Incorporated

 The content above contains general health information provided by Healthwise, Incorporated, and reviewed by its medical experts.
 This content should not replace the advice of your healthcare provider.
 Not all treatments or services described are offered as services by us.
 For recommended treatments, please consult your healthcare provider.